nielsberglund/nielsblogsource/content/posts/2019-12-23-how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

 What you see in *Figure 12* is the output from creating the Azure resource group.

 Be aware that the deployment takes a while, and especially the stage *Create SQL Server 2019 big data cluster*.
-Unfortunatley the Notebook does not give you much information where you are in the deployment, but you can use `kubectl` from the command line to get some feel for where you are in the process:
+Unfortunately, the Notebook does not give you much information where you are in the deployment, but you can use `kubectl` from the command line to get some feel for where you are in the process:

 ![](/images/posts/ads-install-bdc-install16-get-pods.png)